honetools/formats/Service API.md

 There are two levels of access which correspond to two kinds of Bearer tokens: user tokens and document tokens.

 **User tokens** identify and authenticate a particular end user of Sway who has a user account on swy.io.
 You can obtain your user token on [swy.io/you](https://swy.io/you/).
-The user token provides full access to both app API and management API.
+The user token provides full access to both project API and management API.

-**App tokens** are associated with one Sway app, and provide read-only access to requests regarding one app using the app API.
-App tokens should be used as authenticators in the Sway device libraries.
-You can obtain the app token from the page of the individual app.
+**Project tokens** are associated with one Sway project, and provide read-only access to requests regarding one project using the project API.
+Project tokens should be used as authenticators in the Sway device libraries.
+You can obtain the project token from the page of the individual project.

 Authentication examples:

 #### Request

-    GET /v1/apps/53551a31e9cb4e000027f3f8/manifest?access_token=4T%2BwCx3LXFNdCEsPAgRFZtleO30tX0xeR4O0BlrNZx4%3D
+    GET /v1/projects/53551a31e9cb4e000027f3f8/manifest?access_token=4T%2BwCx3LXFNdCEsPAgRFZtleO30tX0xeR4O0BlrNZx4%3D

-    GET /v1/apps/53551a31e9cb4e000027f3f8/manifest
+    GET /v1/projects/53551a31e9cb4e000027f3f8/manifest
     Authorization: Bearer 4T+wCx3LXFNdCEsPAgRFZtleO30tX0xeR4O0BlrNZx4=

 #### Response

  * `400 Bad Request` The request was malformed, e.g the token was specified both as the header and parameter.
- * `401 Unauthorized` The request was valid, but this token does not authorize a user to access this app.
+ * `401 Unauthorized` The request was valid, but this token does not authorize a user to access this project.
  * If the authorization is valid, see individual API endpoints for possible responses.